victorjonathanibanez/EXPLORE/README.md

 ## :bulb: _How to use EXPLOREs deep learning-based exploration analysis:_

 EXPLOREs deep learning-based exploration analysis is the major part to investigate object recognition tests.
 There are three parts: 1.
 Training a network on a few manually scored samples.
-2. Predict on the all of your experiment videos.
+2. Predict on all of your experiment videos.
 3. Correct your prediction if necessary.
 The main measures taken are *exploration time* and *exploration frequency* on each defined object.
-For acquisition session and testing session two distinct networks have to be trained.
+:exclamation:Note: For acquisition session and testing session two distinct networks have to be trained.

 ### Overview on method:
 ![](https://github.com/victorjonathanibanez/EXPLORE/blob/main/deeplearning.jpg)